dillionmegida/thewebfor5/src/pages/p/dealing-with-djvu-viruses-like-grod.md

 Two major articles I read are:
 - [How To Remove GROD Ransomware (Virus Removal Guide)](https://malwaretips.com/blogs/remove-grod-virus/)
 - [Grod file extension.
 Remove Grod virus.
 Restore, Decrypt .grod files](https://www.myantispyware.com/2019/11/14/grod-file-extension-remove-grod-virus-restore-decrypt-grod-files/)

+##### Solutions I applied:
+_From the first article above_
+- I installed [Malwarebytes Free](https://malwaretips.com/download-malwarebytes) to remove the GROD Ransomware
+- I also installed [Emsisoft Emergency Kit](https://malwaretips.com/download-emsisoft) to scan for malware and unwanted programs
+- Lastly, I installed [Emsisoft Decryptor for STOP Djvu](https://www.emsisoft.com/ransomware-decryption-tools/stop-djvu) which decrypts files which were encrypted with an offline key.
+This tool didn't aid any solution as all my files were encrypted with an online key.
+You could try your luck nonetheless.